Rishikesh-Guptha/banking_DAPP/README.md

 # Banking_DAPP
 This is a Decentralized banking application created using solidity(for now only the smart contract).

-This smart contract can send 1 ether from an address and can send ether (or) wei to other addresses.
+This smart contract can receive ethers (or) wei from any address and can send 1 ether(fixed for now).